g-wilson/seba/README.md

 *-- example.com/api -[ HTTP API Gateway ]- /auth/{method+} ------> [ Auth Lambda - token endpoint etc ]

-*-- example.com/api -[ HTTP API Gateway ]- /accounts/{method+} --> [ JWT Authorizer ] --> [ Accounts Lambda - user management ]

 *-- example.com/api -[ HTTP API Gateway ]- /your-api-here -------> [ JWT Authorizer ] --> [ Your Lambda ]

 ```

-SEBA is one application with two entry points.
-Each entry point is hosted as a Lambda function and uses API Gateway's wildcard route matching (`{method+}`) to provide several endpoints with a simple setup.
+SEBA is hosted as a Lambda function and uses API Gateway's wildcard route matching (`{method+}`) to provide several endpoints with a simple setup.

-The first Lambda, Auth, is responsible for all endpoints which do not require an access token, for example, the token endpoint (`/authenticate`) and the endpoints required to initiate a "sign-in" flow (`/send_authentication_email`).
+It has two endpoints, the oAuth 2 token endpoint (`/authenticate`) and another endpoint used to initiate the "sign-in" flow (`/send_authentication_email`).

-The second Lambda, Accounts, provides basic endpoints for user management.
-It must be behind a JWT Authorizer in the API Gateway.

 The `openid-configuration` and `jwks.json` routes can return static files (examples included in this repo) which are necessary for configuring the JWT Authorizer in the HTTP API Gateway.
 The key file can be used to rotate the key used for access token signing.

+There is a second SEBA application which can be hosted as an additional Lambda, which provides some protected endpoints for basic user management.
+It must be behind a JWT Authorizer in the API Gateway.
+It is under development so not yet documented.

 ## Usage in your application